paszu/3DSRepo/Region-Changing.md

 **You SHOULD have confirmed functional NAND backups of your arm9loaderhax 3DS (such as `sysNAND-A9LHAX.bin`) in case something goes wrong.**

-*For the eShop to be functional, you MUST [delete your NNID](http://en-americas-support.nintendo.com/app/answers/detail/a_id/2224/~/how-to-delete-a-nintendo-network-id) then format the system once you have completed all steps.
+*For the eShop to be functional, you MUST [delete your eShop account](http://en-americas-support.nintendo.com/app/answers/detail/a_id/74/~/how-to-delete-a-nintendo-eshop-account) then format the system once you have completed all steps.
 You will lose all user data such as games, DLC, themes, and saves (unless you back them up with something like [JK Save Manager](https://gbatemp.net/threads/413143/)).*
 Note that region changing is experimental and can break several things.

 **Region changing is almost completely unnecessary since Luma3DS now supports out of region games and individual [title region emulation](https://github.com/AuroraWright/Luma3DS/wiki/Options-and-usage).**